 - Environment of mergers as a function of redshift

-- Environmental dependence of molecular gas detection in low-mass galaxies
+- The link between molecular gas reservoirs and environment in low-mass galaxies

 Below are projects involving numerical studies using N-body and hydrodynamic simulations; some may benefit from analytic approaches.
 Almost universally, these projects will involve generating and running new simulations.